apolopena/gitpod-laravel-starter/README.md

 The easiest way to get past this error is to uncheck the box labeled "**Block command line pushes that expose my email**" under Settings-->Emails in your GitHub account.

-If you don't want to do this then you can edit the `~/.gitconfig` file in your Gitpod workspace to use your protected email address as Gitpod defaults to using the unprotected email address for your GitHub account.
-Please note that if you do this you will have to make this change for _every_ workspace you create and that become cumbersome.
+If you don't want to do this then you can edit the `~/.gitconfig` file in your Gitpod workspace to use your protected email address since Gitpod defaults to using the unprotected email address for your GitHub account.
+Please note that if you do this you will have to make this change for _every_ workspace you create.

 <br />

 ## Starter Project Configuration

-This starter project is not fully opinionated.
-You can control many aspects of the development environment and the Laravel project scaffolding.
+This starter project tries to be as less opinionated as possible.
+A configuration file has been provided to allow you to control many aspects of the development environment and the Laravel project scaffolding.

-The file `starter.ini` in the root of the project allow you to configure optional installations and other configurations.
-See the comments in that file for what you can do.
-Simply change values in `starter.ini`, push those changes to your repo and create a new Gitpod workspace from that repo and your new configurations will be enabled.
+The file `starter.ini` in the root of the project allows you to configure optional installations and other various configurations.
+See the comments in `starter.ini` for what you can do with it.
+Simply change values in `starter.ini`, push those changes to your repository, create a new Gitpod workspace from that repo and your new configurations will be enabled.

-The exception right now is the optional installation of `phpmyadmin`.
-This optional installation works however please see this [issue](https://github.com/apolopena/gitpod-laravel8-starter/issues/28) for more details.
+There is an exception regarding the installation of `phpmyadmin`.
+This optional installation works however it is prone to be cached by Docker.
+Please see this [issue](https://github.com/apolopena/gitpod-laravel8-starter/issues/28) for more details.

-In general it is best to set values in `starter.ini` just the one time before you commit your project scaffolding.
+In general it is best to set values in `starter.ini` just once before you create your workspace for the first time.

 ### Development Servers